dshieble/dshieble.github.io/_posts/2020-10-02-functoriality.md

 ## Conclusion

 In order to build a rigorous framework for reasoning about the relationships between the components of a Machine Learning system, we will need powerful tools for understanding the key transformations in the system.
-By studying the underlying compositional and functorial structure in Machine Learning systems we will be able to improve upon them.
+By studying the underlying compositional and functorial structure in Machine Learning systems we may be able to improve upon them.